 - Request a meeting with your student government’s funding committee leadership (Perhaps the treasurer, vice president of finance, or equivalent) to discuss your request before you submit it.
 They will be able to help you fine tune the request such that it has the best chance possible for funding.

 Extra note: Some student governments won’t fund travel or won’t fund events off campus.
 That’s ok.
 If you find yourself in a situation where your student government won’t fund a “standard” request to attend the conference; approach it from a different angle.
 You are asking for funding to bring new skills to campus.
 You’re going to be able to bring more community service opportunities by learning from other chapters.
 You’re going to get trained on conducting professional development sessions for your department/college.

-The annual IEEE-HKN Student Leadership Conference was hosted by Purdue University in West Lafayette, IN, USA, between 31 March to 2 April 2017, allowing other IEEE-HKN members from around the world and grow their professional and leadership skills while enjoying the weekend.
+The annual IEEE-HKN Student Leadership Conference was hosted by University of Florida in Gainsville, FL, USA between 13 April- 15 April 2018, allowing members to meet other IEEE-HKN members from around the world and grow their professional and leadership skills while enjoying the weekend.

 Your input and experiences are critical to making sure that the Board is building the HKN experience to best support the work of our Faculty Advisors, provide the resources and training important to your success, to provide a the roadmap to the desired experience for Faculty Advisors.
 The HKN Board of Governors has also included Faculty Advisor recognition as a key element to a successful program.

 Should you wish instead to support the Student Leadership Conference or your local Chapters attendance, please consider donating to the HKN Student Leadership fund .

 – $131 would cover the cost of one student attending.